-Estate duty is levied at a rate of 20% on the dutiable value of the estate in excess of R 3.5 million.
+Estate duty is levied at a rate of 20% on the dutiable value of the estate more than R 3.5 million.

-For purposes of the duty, the estate of a deceased person who was ordinarily resident in South Africa consists of all the property of the deceased, wherever situated.
+The estate of a deceased person who was ordinarily resident in South Africa consists of all the property and deemed property of the deceased, wherever situated.